Facebook warns its employees to stop wearing company swag out in public after the Trump ban

 In light of Trump’s ban, Facebook and Twitter heavily scrutinized both platforms for their actions.
 Pro-Trump supporters criticized the platforms because they decided to ban Donald Trump.
-In contrast, other folks criticized Facebook’s idleness through the many years in which Trump regularly spread fake news, racial slurs, threats, and even calling for his followers to commit fraud.
+In contrast, other folks criticized Facebook’s idleness through the years in which Trump regularly spread fake news, racial slurs, threats, and even called for his followers to commit fraud.

 Even in his last video on Facebook, Trump falsely claimed that the elections were fraudulent.

-At one point, the president even threatened to start a nuclear war against North Korea if needed.
+At one point, the president threatened to start a nuclear war against North Korea if needed.
 Later he decided not to act on that, and instead, he decided to make a friend of Kim Jong Un.

-There is a general consensus that banning Trump from social media was the right thing to do.
+There is a consensus that banning Trump from social media was the right thing to do.
 But simultaneously, there is also a consensus that there wouldn’t be a Trump presidency without Twitter or Facebook.

 UPDATE 1/21/2021 4:30 ET: Facebook plans on keeping Donald Trump’s ban in place indefinitely.